 What are APSS?

-APSS are a set of descriptive recipes or processes healthcare organizations are asked to implement in order to improve prevalent patient safety challenges in healthcare today.
+APSS are a set of descriptive processes healthcare organizations are asked to implement in order to improve prevalent patient safety challenges in healthcare today.

 How are the APSS topics determined?